brahmalabsai-arch/Policymind/README.md

 ## Notes

-- This chatbot serves a document marked "Restricted for Internal Use Only."
-  Do not commit the PDF.
-Do not deploy the URL publicly outside your org's intended users.
-- Each colleague enters their own free Groq API key in the sidebar — there is no shared key, so usage costs nothing and rate limits are per-user.
+- Each user enters their own free Groq API key in the sidebar — there is no shared key, so usage costs nothing and rate limits are per-user.
-- Switching the repo from private to public later is safe IF you have never committed the PDF or any `.env` / `secrets.toml` files.
-The `.gitignore` here prevents that.